What is Delisted 2023?

 Delisted 2023 is a creative communal emergent project engaging the extinction crisis.

-Because the extinction and climate crises are the result of cultural, social and political ruptures between and among humans and nonhuman being, Delisted 2023 seeks to help heal these ruptures.
+Because the extinction and climate crises are the result of cultural, social and political ruptures between and among humans and nonhuman beings, Delisted 2023 seeks to help heal these ruptures and provide support for metabolizing ecological grief through relational and communal creative expression.

 By centering nonhuman others and the more than human world, Delisted 2023 provides a means for people to encounter the strangeness and beauty of these others in all of their dignity and autonomy.